isaackwy/desktop-config-files/dwm/README.md

-Patches for dwm.
-I prefer combining multiple dwm patches into a large one.
+Patches for dwm 6.4. dwm-mega-rofi is a combination of many smaller patches.